-- 16.1 The Chief Executive shall be responsible for maintaining archives for all documents required to be retained under the Scottish Government Records Management Health and Social Care Code of Practice (2020) and the Board's Records Management Policy.
-This applies to both health records and corporate records held by the Board. - 16.2 The documents held in archives shall be capable of retrieval by authorised persons. - 16.3 Documents held shall only be destroyed at the express instigation of the Chief Executive, and records shall be maintained of documents so destroyed. - 16.4 A detailed description of the minimum retention periods for records, including finance records, is provided by the Retention and Destruction of Records Procedure, contained within the Board's Records Management Policy. - 16.5 Financial records shall be managed in accordance with the Board's Records Management Plan, submitted and maintained under the requirements of the Public Records (Scotland) Act 2011.
+- 16.1 The Chief Executive, as the Accountable Officer, shall be responsible, overall, for records management within NHS Lothian.
+Oversight of this area is further delegated to NHS Lothian's Senior Information Risk Owner (SIRO) who is the senior manager with named responsibility for records management under Element 1 of the NHS Lothian Records Management Plan.
+The SIRO will therefore provide assurance to the Accountable Officer and the Board that information risk is managed and that appropriate records management policies and protocols are maintained and implemented.
+This applies to both health records and corporate records held by the Board. - 16.2 The records held in archives shall be capable of retrieval by authorised persons. - 16.3 Records held shall be managed and disposed of in line with the Scottish Government's Records Management Code of Practice for Health and Social Care (2024).
+Records shall only be destroyed in line with agreed disposal procedures and accurate records shall be maintained of any records so destroyed. - 16.4 A detailed description of the required retention periods for records, including finance records, is provided by the Records Retention Schedule contained within the Scottish Government's Records Management Code of Practice for Health and Social Care (2024).
+This may be supplemented with internal retention instructions relevant to specific records held by the Board and not fully addressed within the national schedule. - 16.5 Financial records shall be managed in accordance with the Board's Records Management Policy and any associated policies, protocols or guidance issued by the Board.